kizzy0216/declaration/README.md

 Play team.

 Update the `package.json` version.
-The version number can then be found at the bottom of the Settings screen in the app
+The version number can then be found at the bottom of the Settings screen in the app Update the `app.config.js` version, buildNumber, and versionCode for the Apple/Google deployment.
 ```bash
 # to publish production iOS
 BUILD_ENVIRONMENT_MODE="production" expo publish:ios